MASILab/ComparativeCalibration/README.md

 # Comparative Analyeses of Calibration

 This repository includes the code for reproduce the results of our comparative study of confidence calibration in deep learning prediction.
-Our code are highly motivated by https://github.com/dvlab-research/MiSLAS.
+More comprehensive code and tutorials will be available when review is completed.

 ## Examples for Running